Vaccinations

 Feline Immunodeficiency Virus (FIV)

-There is also a vaccination available that can protect your cat from Feline Immunodeficiency Virus (FIV) or Feline AIDS.
+There is also a vaccination (which is currently unavailable due to a world wide shortage) that can protect cats from Feline Immunodeficiency Virus (FIV) or Feline AIDS.
 Thankfully FIV is only limited to cats and cannot be contracted by human or other pets.
 The latest statistics are alarming and show that FIV is on the increase in Australia.
 It is reported that between 14-29% of cats in Australia test positive (this figure is reported at 26% for Victoria)

 If they have not had an FIV vaccination before, a simple test can be done and a series of three vaccinations given.
 Kittens do not need a test before starting.